kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 -   OpenFrame Configuration -- Complete
 -   Source Compilation -- Complete

 **Description:** Now that your configuration is completed, it's time to start running Batch JOBs.
+There are many different ways a BATCH JOB can be submitted, please see the sections below for whichever method suits you best.
+In most cases, the customer will prefer to use OFManager, so getting familiar with submitting JOBs through OFManager is recommended.

+<h3>Tjesmgr</h3>

+#TODO

+<h3>Textrun</h3>

+#TODO

+<h3>OFManager</h3>

+#TODO

+<h3>OFStudio</h3>

+#TODO

 ## Running Online Transactions